panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 2. Side-effect on component did mount

-There are side-effects that you'd like to invoke once after mounting of the component.
+There are side-effects that you'd like to invoke once after the mounting of the component.

 To do so, indicate an empty dependencies array `[]` to `useEffect(..., [])`: